jeordanecarlosbatista/dynamodb-node-ts/README.md

 This project is just for learning and test proposals.
 Do not use it in production.

-Testing DynamoDB maineset using Node.js with TypeScript via testing using Jest (test tool).
+Testing DynamoDB mindset using Node.js with TypeScript via testing using Jest (test tool).

 ## Context